UnsignedArduino/Chessbot/README.md

 3. Use Python 3.11, at the time of writing some of the used packages are not compatible with Python 3.12.
 4. Clone this repo.
+5. Install [Stockfish](https://stockfishchess.org/) either with by downloading from the website or using `sudo apt install stockfish` on the Pi. (although it is several major versions behind it is better than compiling it)

 There is an (untested) [`Makefile`](Makefile) available which performs the rest of the installation steps.
 For the Pi, run `make install-for-pi` and for